 Another service-based entrepreneur once said to me “a niche is small but big”.
 Sounds a bit nonsensical, doesn’t it?
 Here’s what she meant by that statement and why it’s so true.

 Firstly, choosing a niche means narrowing down your focus.
 That means selecting to work with a smaller target market than you have the ability to serve.
-You’re shrinking down your ideal audience.
-Going smaller.
+You probably have the capability to help people from a huge range of people!
+But instead of trying to reach them all, you shrink your ideal audience down.

-What they’re not realising, is that by being more niche, they can deliver a more targeted message.
+What they’re not realising is that by being more niche, they can deliver a more targeted message.
 By narrowing down the focus, they can actually reach more people at a far more impactful level.
 This is because focusing down on a niche allows you to go deep.
-Your branding and marketing has the power to resonate so much more to your ideal clients.
-Your message will speak more directly to people in a way that tells them you identify with their struggles on a deeper level.
+Your branding and marketing have the power to resonate so much more with your ideal clients.
+Your message will speak more directly to people in a way that tells them that you identify with their struggles on a deeper level.

 When you’re too general and you haven’t chosen a niche, your message is going to be too vague.
 Too broad.
 It doesn’t get to the heart of any one specific problem which is why it’s so hard to gain traction.